-Environmental responsibility is key to all of Tilhill Forestry's operations.
+Environmental responsibility is key to all of Tilhill's operations.

-The delicate balance that must be struck between commercial return and environmental requirements is well understood by Tilhill Forestry.
+The delicate balance that must be struck between commercial return and environmental requirements is well understood by Tilhill.
 Our advice is pragmatic and specific to the needs of the client and the site.

 Placing the natural heritage value of land in the context of its wider landscape setting is essential.
 As is relating such values to wider initiatives such as Habitat Action Plans, Species Action Plans, Local Biodiversity Action Plans, European Directives and the wide range of Forestry Commission guidance on ancient woodland and peatland restoration and management.